-2.2.1 IDT - used with a Tablet device (via USB).
+2.2.1 IDT - used with an Android Phone or Tablet device (via USB).

 The IDT app requires the IR Reader to be plugged into an available USB port of the tablet device hosting the programming tool.
 This can be directly to a USB-A port, or via a suitable adaptor (if required).